 - Coordinated mental health counseling

 To be admitted to King House, an American Society of Addiction Medicine (ASAM) assessment within the last 90 days is required.
 A candidate must have a chronic substance abuse problem that has significantly affected other areas of his or her life and a structured living environment is needed.
-Potential clients must also exhibit a willingness to participate in the treatment planning process and work toward established goals to change their life.
+Potential patients must also exhibit a willingness to participate in the treatment planning process and work toward established goals to change their life.

 What is Expected of Residents